linagora/i18n-checker/README.md

 Keys are translated in core module must not be translated again in modules.

+### no-duplicate-among-modules

+Keys are duplicated between modules should be in core.

 #### all-keys-translated

 All keys translated in default locale must be translated in other locales.